 The Foundation considers cash equivalents to be all highly liquid debt instruments with a maturity of three months or less.
-Cash and cash equivalents consist mainly of cash, certificates of deposit, and money market funds, and are valued using Level 1 inputs as discussed in Note 3.
+Cash and cash equivalents consist mainly of cash and money market funds, and are valued using Level 1 inputs as discussed in Note 3.